Get PeakVisor App

 Nearby Ski Resorts

-The resort is located in June Lake, California, just 30 minutes from Mammoth Lakes.
+The resort is in June Lake, California, just 30 minutes from Mammoth Lakes.
 It was closed for the 2012–13 season but reopened in 2013–14 with a new strategy to invest in snowmaking, a chairlift, and marketing.
 The resort now markets itself as “California’s Family Ski Resort” and is popular with families and beginners.

 June Mountain features a variety of ski lift options for skiers and snowboarders of all levels, including 2 high-speed quads, 4 doubles, and 1 people mover for beginners.
-The chairlift J1, a double chair, takes visitors from the lower ticket office to the June Meadows Chalet, where most of the resort amenities are located.
+The chairlift J1, a double chair, takes visitors from the lower ticket office to the June Meadows Chalet, where most resort amenities are located.
 From the chalet, guests can either head down the challenging front face of the resort or continue to the intermediate upper mountain.

 The resort's total uphill capacity is 10,000 rides per hour, and the lifts serve 1,500 acres (607 hectares) of terrain.